“…the service continued to perform at an excellent standard in meeting young people’s health and wellbeing needs.”Care Inspection Report, March 2015

 The core elements of our therapeutic framework include:

-- A resilience model of assessing and working with children, using the Wassell and Daniel framework, together with a range of educational assessments which build a comprehensive knowledge of each child’s needs and abilities
+- A resilience model of assessing and working with children, using the Wassell and Daniel framework, together with a range of educational assessments that contribute to a comprehensive knowledge of each child’s needs and abilities

 - A deep understanding of attachment and neuro-science, and the implications of trauma and loss on child development